fuglaro/ThumbRoll/README.md

 ## Loading Your Grayscale Video to the Thumby

-Now that you have your two `bin` files making up a grayscale video with the correct colors and format, you and play it on the Thumby by using the example MicroPython code in `ThumbRoll.py`.
+Now that you have your two `bin` files making up a grayscale video with the correct colors and format, you can play it on the Thumby by using the example MicroPython code in `ThumbRoll.py`.

-First, if it doesn't already exist, load the thumbyGrayscale library:
+First, and only if it doesn't already exist, load the thumbyGrayscale library:

 * `thumbyGrayscale.py` (see above for where to find this) -> `/lib/thumbyGrayscale.py`